ayush21cs/buildathon_project/README.md

-    4:"junk food contains fat and oils, so eating them is a bad habit, so dont eat them, it can solve overweight problem, ", 5:"oily and junk food are related, so reduce oily food intake, ", 6:"eating non-veg food is ok, but reduce it and eat vegetables, ", 7:"overweight can cause pain in various parts of body, if pain is too much, consult a doctor", 8:""}
+    4:"junk food contains fat and oils, so eating them is a bad habit, so dont eat them, it can solve overweight problem, ", 5:"oily and junk food are related, so reduce oily food intake, ", 6:"eating non-veg food is ok, but reduce it and eat vegetables, ", 7:"overweight can cause pain in various parts of body, if pain is too much, consult a doctor, ", 8:""}
 book1 = {"UNDER":underbook, "OVER":overbook}
 book2 = {